limjiahau/limjiahau/README.md

 ## Summary Of My Journey
 👩‍💻 Started off as an Aircraft Engineer ✈️

-🧠 Currently pursuing my B.Eng in Mechanical Engineering
+🧠 Currently studying for my B.Eng in Mechanical Engineering

 👯‍♀️ Looking to pursue a career in tech for good